odoo/documentation/accounting/overview/main_concepts/intro.rst

 Twenty20 accounting is connected with all Twenty20 our apps such as sale, purchase, inventory and subscriptions.

-This way, recording vendor bills is also super quick.
+This way, recording vendor invoices is also super quick.
 Set a vendor, select the purchase order and Twenty20 fills in everything for you automatically.

 Then, just use the SEPA protocol or print checks to pay vendors